Several weeks ago, while trying to take a selfie, I noticed a new wrinkle in the oddest of places – my cleavage.

-Yesterday, while scrolling through Instagram, someone I follow who sells beauty products through a direct sales/MLM company, had posted a meme – a collage of 80s style high waisted jeans, and a caption:
+Yesterday, while scrolling through Instagram, someone I follow who works in the beauty business, selling products through a direct sales/MLM company, had posted a meme – a collage of 80s style high waisted jeans, and a caption:

 “If you wore these, it’s time for an eye cream.
 Call me.”